MovingBlocks/Terasology/README.markdown

 * [Minimap](https://github.com/Terasology/Minimap) - a basic minimap using "slicing" (showing a single layer at a time as per a selected axis).
 Show/hide with 'M' by default
 * [MoreLights](https://github.com/Terasology/MoreLights) - assorted illuminated blocks
 * [MultiBlock](https://github.com/Terasology/MultiBlock) - supports the concept of multiple blocks being part of the same structure
+* [MusicDirector](https://github.com/Terasology/MusicDirector) - allows music assets to be prepared for dynamic inclusion in appropriate contexts (like time of day)
 * [NameGenerator](https://github.com/Terasology/NameGenerator) - can create random themed names for use by other modules, or via console using commands like `generateNameList 10`
 * [OreGeneration](https://github.com/Terasology/OreGeneration) - ore generation plugin system based on CustomOreGen (this one enables easy definition of what ores you want in a world)
 * [Oreons](https://github.com/Terasology/Oreons) - little sentient cookie people!
 Don't do much yet.
 Place with `spawnPrefab "Oreons:OreonGuard"` in the console